Markdown Support

 While exploring similar apps in the market (I recently got an iPhone XS), I stumbled upon two competitors that caught my attention: Agenda (https://agenda.com/) and Noteplan (https://noteplan.co/).
 Both these apps offer some remarkable features that, if integrated into UpNote, could take it to the next level.
 Allow me to share my thoughts and ignite a productive discussion within our user community.
 Source: almost 2 years ago

 Have you looked at NotePlan.
 You can publish notes using a unique link.
 Craft Craft is also a possibility.
 The web notes app Tiddlywiki is also very useful for creating static web sites.
-Source: almost 2 years ago
+Source: about 2 years ago

 Specific solutions would vary based on what OS you use.
 If you use a Mac, I would strongly suggest looking at NotePlan.
 Agenda is a competitor and Mac only as well.
-Source: almost 2 years ago
+Source: about 2 years ago

 Do you know an article comparing NotePlan to other products?